 Assignment or Category Percentage

-Exam 1 (Mon, October 4 th , 6:00 pm - 7:00 pm through CarmenZoom) 20%
+Exam 1 (Mon, Oct 2 nd , 6:00 pm - 7:00 pm through CarmenZoom) 21%

-Exam 2 (Mon, November 8 th , 6:00 pm - 7:00 pm through CarmenZoom) 20%
+Exam 2 (Mon, Nov 6 th , 6:00 pm - 7:00 pm through CarmenZoom) 21%

-Final Exam (Mon, December 13 th , 6:00 pm - 8:00 pm through CarmenZoom) 20%
+Final Exam (Mon, Dec 11 th , 6:00 pm - 8:00 pm through CarmenZoom) 21%

 Participation in Learning Environment

-(7% Recitation Activities, 2% Recitation Surveys, and 14%
+(5% Recitation Activities, 1% Recitation Surveys, and 11%

 5% Checkpoints)

 Homework Assignments

-(11 total, 1.67% each, 2 are dropped) 16%
+(11 total, 1.67% each, 2 are dropped) 15%

-Quizzes 10%
+Quizzes 110/

-(7 total, 1.67% each, 1 is dropped) 1076
+(7 total, 1.83% each, 1 is dropped) 11%

 Extra Credit - LearningCurve via Achieve

-(+0.105% for each Chapter # LearningCurve completed 2%
+(+0.105% for each chapter activity completed 2%

 by meeting the target score)

 Total 102

-Recitation Activities: Weekly recitation activities (due on either Wednesdays or Fridays) are your first attempt at the material and therefore are graded based upon completion and good faith effort.
+Recitation Activities: Weekly recitation activities (due on Wednesdays or Fridays) are your first attempt at the material and therefore are graded based upon completion and good faith effort.
 Do your best while working through them.
 It is an opportunity to begin to think through the material in a group setting.
-They will be due at the conclusion of your scheduled recitation time.
+They will be due at the conclusion of your scheduled recitation time via Carmen, but note that you will ONLY earn credit on the activity if you attend and participate in your assigned synchronous session.